census-instrumentation/opencensus-go/README.md

 ### Propagation

 Spans can have parents or can be root spans if they don't have any parents.
-The current span is propagated in-process and on wire to allow associating new child spans with the parent.
+The current span is propagated in-process and across the network to allow associating new child spans with the parent.

 In the same process, context.Context is used to propagate spans. trace.StartSpan creates a new span as a root if the current context doesn't contain a span.
 Or, it creates a child of the span that is already in current context.
-Returned context can be used to keep propagating the newly created span in the current context.
+The returned context can be used to keep propagating the newly created span in the current context.

 [embedmd]:# (internal/readme/trace.go startend)